wix-incubator/repluggable/README.md

 ## Reducers

-`react-app-lego` requires all state of the application to be managed in Redux store.
+`repluggable` requires all state of the application to be managed in Redux store.
 This ensures that all pieces are connected to a single event-driven mechanism.
 This in turn, guarantees that pure React components mapped to values returned by APIs, will re-render once these values change.

 A package that has state must contribute one or more reducers responsible for managing that state.
 If such package contributes APIs, it can also include selectors and action dispatchers in the APIs.